jwaycube/tutorials/udemy/graphql/readme.md

 - Single Version
 - Authentication is independent of graphql.
 It is dependent on the underlying protocol like http and websockers
+- Use data loaders to handle the n+1 problem

 ## Community Debate